nodite/dify-oapi2/examples/knowledge/chunk/README.md

 # Knowledge Child Chunk Management Examples

-This directory contains examples for managing child chunks in the Knowledge Base API.
-Child chunks are sub-segments that provide fine-grained content organization.
+This directory contains examples for managing child chunks in the Knowledge Base API (4 APIs).
+Child chunks are sub-segments that provide the finest level of content granularity, enabling precise content organization and retrieval within the hierarchical knowledge structure.

 ## 📋 Available Examples